branded image with background image of man carrying a casket

 Spartanburg Wrongful Death Lawyer

 South Carolina state law defines a wrongful death as a fatality “caused by the wrongful act, neglect or default of another.”
+The loss of a loved one creates an emotional void that cannot be filled, and when that death results from someone else’s negligence or wrongful conduct, the responsible party must be held accountable.
 A wrongful death action in South Carolina must be brought by the executor or administrator of the deceased person’s estate.

 State law also establishes that wrongful death claims are intended to benefit the deceased’s spouse and child or children, or benefit the parent or parents of the deceased if there are no spouse or children, or benefit the heirs of the deceased if there are no spouse, children, or parents.